vorni22/operating-systems/misc/rules-and-grading.md

 #### Equivalence

-All participating teams are **eligible** for one point equivalence in the OS subject (depending on **implementation complexity and project stage developed during the hackathon**).
+All participating teams are **eligible** for up to 0.75 points equivalence in the OS subject (depending on **implementation complexity and project stage developed during the hackathon**).

 #### Winners Announcement

-Winning teams will be announced by December 20, 2023.
+Winning teams will be announced by January 17, 2025.

 ### Lecture Quizzes (1 point)